bayesflow-org/JANA-Paper/README.md

 ## Support

-This work supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -– EXC-2181 - 390900948 (the Heidelberg Cluster of Excellence STRUCTURES) and -- EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech), the Cyber Valley Research Fund (grant number: CyVy-RF-2021-16), the Swedish National Research Council (Vetenskapsrådet 2019-03924), the Chalmers AI Research Centre, the Informatics for Life initiative funded by the Klaus Tschira Foundation and Google Cloud through the Academic Research Grants program.
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -– EXC-2181 - 390900948 (the Heidelberg Cluster of Excellence STRUCTURES) and -- EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech), the Cyber Valley Research Fund (grant number: CyVy-RF-2021-16), the Swedish National Research Council (Vetenskapsrådet 2019-03924), the Chalmers AI Research Centre, the Informatics for Life initiative funded by the Klaus Tschira Foundation and Google Cloud through the Academic Research Grants program.

 ## License